inf3cti0n95/Otaku-Codes/_posts/2017-07-01-summer-coding-with-rocket-chat-the-async-conundrum.markdown

 Redux Observables was the last missing bit, I was searching for.

 Learning all the bits of RxJS and Redux Observables required, I made a wrapper to handle the Methods and Subscriptions of the Rocket.Chat's Real Time API, with help of mentors at Rocket.Chat published an npm package called [***Rocket.Chat.RealTime.API.RxJS***](https://www.npmjs.com/package/rocket.chat.realtime.api.rxjs) 🌈🌈🌈.

-Now, It's being used by Me and Other fellow Rocketeers in their projects.
-I am having a great time, learning so many new things and I hope to learn a lot more in coming weeks.
+It's being used by Me and Other fellow Rocketeers in their projects.

+ It's fun learning so many new things, I hope to learn a lot more in upcoming weeks.
+Wondering what kind of challenges are waiting ahead.
+I never give up...
+I never go back on my word... thats my ninja way!